rtoy/function_convert/README.md

 Users may define new conversions by supplying a lambda expression using `function_convert(expr, f => lambda([u], some_expression_in_u));`

 No modification of Maxima’s simplifier or pattern matcher is required.

+## Algorithm and Implementation

+The function `function_convert` walks an expression tree and replaces function calls according to well-defined rules.
+As such, it is relatively simple code that is repeated in Maxima hundreds of times.
+It isn’t a pattern matcher or a general rewrite engine.

+The built-in rules reside in a global hashtable, so it should be possible to do something like function_convert(help) and get a list of all built-in conversions.
+Even if somebody defined a new conversion function in some other package (even in share), it would still be listed once the package is loaded.

+## Limitations & Bugs

+For a rule to work correctly, the source function must be the name of a simplifying Maxima function.
+It would be useful to allow the source function to be a collection, say `trig` that matches all trigonometric functions, but the code doesn't allow this.
+Fixing this would require allowing the source function to be a predicate-it's doable.

+At the top-level of `convert_function,` there is a bit of code that converts to the internal name of an operator.
+I suspect that this code has some limitations.

 ## Motivation